Ohio town cancels cultural festival after furor over Haitians

 Springfield has been the focus of intense attention in recent days after former President Donald Trump, his running mate JD Vance, and the Republican presidential campaign have amplified debunked claims about Haitian immigrants eating domestic pets and waterfowl.

 Ohio Gov. Mike DeWine, a Republican, has denounced the false rumors, saying there is no evidence of it.
-DeWine planned to hold a news conference in Springfield later Monday.
+He said at a news conference in Springfield on Monday that dozens of members of the Ohio State Highway Patrol will be stationed in Springfield schools starting Tuesday, sweeping each building every morning before the arrival of faculty or students.
+Security cameras have also been stationed at various spots in the city.

+Springfield City Hall, several schools, and state motor vehicle offices in Springfield were forced to evacuate last week after receiving bomb threats.
+At least 33 separate bomb threats were made in recent days, all of them hoaxes, DeWine said.
+He said some of the threats came from overseas, but declined to name the country.

+"We cannot let the bad guys win.
+Our schools must remain open.
+They are going to remain open," DeWine said.

 President Joe Biden, appearing in Philadelphia at the National HBCU Week Conference on Monday, addressed the situation in Springfield, condemning what he called the “lies and hate.”